Madeleine L'Engle (Paperback)

 "Bunnicula" by Deborah Howe, James Howe and Alan Daniel is a favorite chapter book among children.
 In this humorous animal fantasy book, the Monroe family finds a bunny in a movie theater and names the animal Bunnicula.
 Chester the cat suspects Bunnicula is a vampire rabbit.
 Children in elementary school will enjoy reading this funny mystery story.

-Genre: Fiction - Adventure Books; Book Theme: Animals
+Genres: Fiction - Adventure Books, Animal Fantasy; Book Theme: Animals

 |1-8 of 27 books More Book Genres |